dhanwantanishka/FlashMemo/README.md

 # FlashMemo
-This a simple app designed to help the user to create their own flashcards to make their learning easy , their is also a progress graph made available .
+This a simple app designed to help the user to create their own flashcards , their is also a progress graph made available which will analyze the frequency of creating of flashcards and generate a progress graph .
+This application makes the learning and memorization easy.